 - Of all the idiotic things!
 Bringing a 15-year old to fucking Germany!
 He could have gotten you killed.

-If, as this suggests, the restrictive relative clause is more decorative than necessary, choosing content for the relative clause may be less about restricting the scope of reference than it is about adding additional information.
+This suggests the possibility that the restrictive relative clause is more decorative than it is necessary.
+If this is the case, choosing content for the relative clause may be less about restricting the scope of reference than it is about providing additional information.